When most people think about workers' compensation claims, they immediately think about workplace injuries such…

 If you have been injured in the workplace and are awaiting a final decision from a workers’ compensation claims administrator, you probably know that every day counts.
 The sooner you begin your medical treatment, the sooner you will be able to recover and return to work.

 And while you are waiting for the workers’ comp claims administrator to authorize or deny your treatment, you are probably wondering, “How long will I have to wait?”
-We invited our Los Angeles workplace injuries attorney from the Koszdin, Fields, Sherry & Katz law firm to answer this question.
+We invited our Los Angeles workplace injuries attorney from the Koszdin, Fields & Sherry law firm to answer this question.

 If you agree with your primary treating physician about the necessary medical treatment and the claims administrator has been notified about the treatment, you will have to wait for the claims administrator’s decision before beginning the treatment in order to make sure that your employer will pay for your medical expenses and other damages and losses suffered as a result of your on-the-job injury.